bigsky77/dreary-dwarf/src/content/post/tools.md

 ---
 title: "Tools for Reed-Solomon Codes (2/5)"
-description: "This post is purely for testing if the css is correct for the title on the page"
+description: "post is purely for testing if the css is correct for the title on the page"
 publishDate: "21 June 2024"
 tags: ["low-degree testing"]
 ---